-The age of cloud native applications is upon us, with digital transformation now the number 1 priority for many CIOs.
-In today’s hyper competitive market, it’s not enough just to move your existing VM’s to the cloud.
-To truly take full advantage of cloud computing CIOs are looking to container orchestration with Kubernetes integration, microservices and DevOps automation to provide the agility and increased speed to market their businesses need to maintain the advantage over competitors, while at the same time reducing costs.
+The age of cloud native applications is upon us, with digital transformation now the number one priority for many CIOs.
+In today’s hyper competitive market, it’s not enough just to move your existing virtual machines (VMs) to the cloud.
+To truly take full advantage of cloud computing CIOs are looking to container orchestration with Kubernetes integration, microservices and DevOps automation to provide the agility and increased speed to market their businesses need to maintain competitive advantage, while at the same time reducing costs.

 What is Anthos?

 Anthos is an evolution of Google Cloud Services Platform.
 As a software-based solution, Anthos is designed to be simple, flexible and secure.
 General availability (GA) was announced at the Google Next19 conference in San Francisco, it will be available on Google Cloud Platform (GCP) with Google Kubernetes Engine (GKE) and in existing data centres using either GKE on-premises or using an existing partner technology.
 With this announcement Google will offer a single managed service that will let you manage and deploy container workloads across clouds and on-premises data centres.

 Multi-cloud is everywhere and the ability to run and manage applications on-premises and across clouds is fast being embraced as the default position for cloud adoption, but this offering from Google differentiates Anthos from the pack.
 Google have gone down a different path and have included over 30 technology, platform and service partners in the solution.
 This partnership will be key to delivering the success of Anthos.
 Any Kubernetes offering requires strong support from the open-source community and Google, the birthplace of Kubernetes, is hoping to tap into the existing GKE community support allowing Anthos to become the default offering for Kubernetes.